confluentinc/ksql/docs/developer-guide/serialization.rst

 When KSQL serializes a row into a Kafka record, the key fields are serialized into the key of the Kafka record, and any value fields are serialized into the value.
-By default, when the value has only a single field KSQL will, by default, serialize the single field within an outer JSON object or Avro record.
+By default, when the value has only a single field, KSQL serializes the single field within an outer JSON object or Avro record.
 For example, consider the statement:

 .. code:: sql